theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/transaction-table-parameters.md

 ---

 The following article shows how to pass tables as input parameters to *Transaction* services.<br>
-The depicted example application uses the transaction VA02 to change a sales order in SAP, see [Working with Transaction VA02](./transaction-va02.md).
+The depicted example application uses the transaction VA02 to change a sales order in SAP, see [Transaction VA02 - Change Sales Order](./transaction-va02.md).

 ### Prerequisites